2018 United States House of Representatives election in South Dakota

 The 2018 United States House of Representatives election in South Dakota was held on November 6, to elect the U.S. representative for South Dakota's at-large congressional district.
 The election coincided with other statewide, legislative, and local elections.

-Incumbent Republican U.S. Representative Kristi Noem did not run for a fifth term and instead ran successfully for Governor of South Dakota.
-This is the first open seat election since 2004 and the first time a male candidate was elected since 2002.
-This would be the last House election that a Democrat contested, Johnson would face two different Libertarians in 2020 and 2022.
+Incumbent Republican U.S. Representative Kristi Noem did not run for a fifth term and instead ran successfully for governor of South Dakota.
+This was the first open seat election since 2004, and the first time a male candidate was elected since 2002.
+This was the last U.S. House election in South Dakota until 2024 that a Democrat appeared on the November ballot.